Phalcode/gamevault-docs/docs/gamevault-plus/themes.md

 sidebar_position: 3
 ---

-GameVault offers the option to apply different themes to your GameVault client application.
-With GameVault+, you gain access to a variety of additional themes, including custom themes, to personalize your experience.
+With [GameVault+](/gamevault-plus), you gain access to a variety of additional themes and also the ability to apply custom themes, to personalize your experience.

-## Default Themes

-### Free Themes

-- GameVault Theme Dark: The default GameVault theme, reflecting the 2024 GameVault rebrand with dark tones.
-- GameVault Theme Light: An alternative light version of the default GameVault theme, also based on the 2024 GameVault rebrand.
-- GameVault Theme Classic: This theme preserves the traditional application colors for users accustomed to the old design.

-### Premium Themes
+## Premium Themes

+GameVault+ ships with the following premium themes by default:

 - Phalcode Theme Dark: A dark theme aligned with our Phalcode brand.
 - Phalcode Theme Light: A light theme aligned with our Phalcode brand.

-### Custom Themes
+## Custom Themes

-GameVault+ offers the flexibility to apply custom themes, allowing users to incorporate colors and images of their preference.
+GameVault+ also offers the flexibility to apply custom themes, allowing users to incorporate designs of their preference.

 A public repository of custom themes shared by our community can be found [here](https://github.com/Phalcode/gamevault-community-themes/).